SamAmco/track-and-graph/docs/faq/faq_3_3.md

 # Statistics

-Currently there are only a couple of supported statistics: "Average time between" and "Time since".
+Currently there are only a couple of supported statistics: "Average time between" and "Last Tracked/Time since".

 ---